pdeschen/wuff-wiki/Equinox-application.md

 Let's build equinox application with wuff.

-1. Create new folder, create file "build.gradle" in it, insert code:
+1. Create new folder "MyEquinoxApp", create file "build.gradle" in it, insert code:

   ```groovy
   buildscript {